Cookadle/cart253/frogfrogfrog/ideas.md

  briing fly to frfog mouth when caught

  a new control system (done)
-   move frog left to rigth and not just click
+move frog left to rigth

  extra:
- constraint frog so it doesnt go off screen
+ Constraint frog so it doesnt go off screen (done)